kevinyswong/kevinyswong.github.io/index.md

 This problem extends to academia.
 A very recent vanguard in the humanities has essentially been saying: "we" have been oppressed, colonialized, underrepresented, and now that we're empowered we're going to take what's ours and air our dirty laundry.
 I'm not saying their push for equality is wrong but that they leave no room for the other side in a climate of cancel culture.
 Think of all the academics whose entire careers are based on what is now blatantly called imperialist and colonialist.
 The premise of the country as a free state where all are equal is not possible when we are separating ourselves into piecemeal subcultures defending our turf.
 America cannot be an either/or but has to be an inclusive both/and.
 Among other adjustments, the required coursework reading may very well have to change from the exclusively white Western canon, but this doesn't mean dissolving the discipline, as Dan-el Padilla Peralta is open to doing with the classics.
+Let's recall that even ideas as radically departing from traditional Western perspective as those in Edward Said's ORIENTALISM didn't call for destroying the whole field.
 </p>

 <p>
-All I can say is this: everyone pursues his interest, and the country is the mediator for all citizens.
-Let's stop demonizing the other side.
+What is happening is human nature: everyone pursues his interest, and it is the country that plays the role of mediator for all citizens.
+Can we each stop demonizing the other side?
 It is useful to keep in mind John Rawls' veil of ignorance and take a step back from our particular place in society to think larger.
 Now, onto something more interesting.
 </p>

 <b>Towards a Brighter Future</b>